kiran15501/sciprog_22/practicalweek3/readme.md

 Week 3

+Programme can be using this command
+compile: gcc -o tripzoid Area_Calculating_tripzoid_method.c -lm

+run:./tripzoid

 1)Computing the area under the curve of f (x) where x ∈ [a, b] can be done using the Trapezodial

 2)output : Approximted_area = 0.695045